 - FMM visitor’s permit or Temporary Resident Visa

-- Proof of Mexican auto insurance.
+- Proof of Mexican auto insurance

-In the past, Banjercito used to place a sticker on your windshield indicating that the car had a temporary import permit.
+In the past, Banjercito used to place a sticker on your windshield indicating that the car had a temporary vehicle import permit.
 They did away with this in 2020.
 Now, you just have your TIP on your email and a printed copy.
 If you still have the sticker in place, leave it there.
 When you cancel your TIP, someone will remove it for you.

-How to Cancel a Temporary Import Permit
+How to Cancel a Temporary Vehicle Import Permit

 You’ll get your deposit back if you followed all of the rules.
 The deposit is refunded in the same form that it was received.
 If you paid by card, they’ll refund the deposit on your card within a couple of days.
 If you paid by cash, you’ll get cash back.

-What if You Don’t Cancel the TIP?
+What if You Don’t Cancel the Temporary Importation Permit?

 If you don’t cancel your TIP, you will never be able to get another one or drive into Mexico again.
-You can only have one TIP at a time and it is tied to your name.
-Also, nobody else will be able to get a TIP for the vehicle you were driving because the TIP is also tied to the VIN of that vehicle.
+This is because you can only have one vehicle permit at a time and it is tied to your name.
+If you try to apply for another, you will be denied.
+In addition, nobody else will be able to get a TIP for the vehicle you were driving because the TIP is also tied to the VIN of that vehicle.
 Of course, you will also lose your deposit.

 If you sold the vehicle or it was destroyed in an accident, there is a way to cancel the TIP.
 This involves paying a fee to Mexico’s treasury department (Hacienda).

-Violating the TIP
+Overstaying the TIP

-A Note About the Sonora Only TIP
+What About the Sonora Only TIP?

-- You cannot cancel your TIP inside of Mexico, Mexican consulate, or online.
+- You cannot cancel your TIP inside of Mexico, at a Mexican consulate, or online.
 The only place you can cancel a TIP is at Banjercito offices near the border when you exit Mexico at the end of your trip.

 - Only Temporary Resident Visa holders, FMM visitor’s permit holders, and Mexican citizens living abroad are eligible to apply for a TIP.
 Permanent residency visa holders are not eligible.